-Polarised is the 80-20 rule of training popularised by Stephen Selier and implemented by Professional athletes across the world.
+Polarised is the 80-20 rule of training popularised by Stephen Seiler and implemented by Professional athletes across the world.

 The 80 - 20 rule recommends that the majority of your training be completed below Lactate break point 1 or 78% of maximum heart rate.
 With 20% of training completed at maximal intensities above Lactate breakpoint 2 or 87% maximum heart rate

-(please note that lactate testing is optimal to find your limits, however due to the difficulties in testing Selier suggests using the Norwegian Heart rate targets just mentioned)
+(please note that lactate testing is optimal to find your limits, however due to the difficulties in testing Seiler suggests using the Norwegian Heart rate targets just mentioned)

 2 Types of sessions.